Winter Course Starts ~ April 15, 2015

 Man’s true nature lies hidden within himself.
 And this nature, which was given him at conception, must be recognized and allowed to grow. - Maria Montessori

-In this unit we will explore Montessori’s ground-breaking discovery of “sensitive periods” in development, affirmed by 21st century brain research, and learn what these special neurological periods of spontaneous, easy learning.
+In this unit we will explore Montessori’s ground-breaking discovery of “sensitive periods” in development, affirmed by 21st century brain research, and learn what these special neurological periods of spontaneous, easy learning are.
 We will review brain research on the subject of early learning and have the opportunity to watch a video of Dr. Elisabeth Caspari, friend and student of Dr. Maria Montessori talk about this fascinating subject.

 Unit 5: Stages of Development – Conception through Age Six